tmiguelf/logger/README.md

 Q: Why weren't libraries such as [Glog](https://github.com/google/glog) or [reckless](https://github.com/mattiasflodin/reckless) included in the benchmark.\
-A: All of the external libraries in this benchmark add bugs in them (obvious ones) that prevented them from being compiled with my setup.
+A: All of the external libraries in this benchmark had bugs in them (obvious ones) that prevented them from being compiled with my setup.
 The ones that eventually made it onto the board were simple enough to fix.
 I have attempted to benchmark Glog and reckless, however there were way too many bugs in them to be able to compile with even the most laxed of rules.
 Sorry for the developers of these libraries, it was way too much work for me to fix them, if you managed to correct them in the future, I will consider adding them.